Everybody is a genius, but if you judge a fish by its ability to climb a tree it will live its whole life believing it is stupid.

 - Identify goals and measure progress

 For test-prep, I recommend six to eight, two-hour sessions.
-I tell students and families that they can typically expect a 3-5 point increase in ACT scores and a 100-150 point increase in SAT scores.
-Students starting with lower scores tend to experience the most significant improvements.
+I tell students and families that they can typically expect a 3-5 point increase in ACT scores and a 100-200 point increase in SAT scores.
+(I, personally, scored in the 95th percentile on the SAT.)
+Students starting with mid-range scores tend to experience the most significant improvements.

 Although standardized testing can feel overwhelming, a bit of guidance and support makes a world of difference.